 Evan Rachel Wood made a name for herself as the star of “Thirteen,” which she filmed when she was 14.
 She had graduated to a big role on the small screen which was of Dolores Abernathy in HBO’s “Westworld.”
 It is the sci-fi series which was an instant hit, becoming HBO’s most-watched debut season ever.

 Evan Rachel Wood and Bell rejuvenate their relationship after five years of their first break up.
 On October 30, 2012, they married in a small ceremony.
 They have one son whose name is Jack Matfin Bell.
 He was born on July 29, 2013.
-Wood and Bell announced their separation in May 2014, after 19 months of marriage.
+However, Wood and Bell announced their separation in May 2014, after 19 months of marriage.

 Evan Rachel Wood describes her Rape Issue.